syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ## Reorder

-Reordering can be done by drag and drop of a particular column header from one index to another index within the datagrid.
+Reordering can be done by drag and drop of a particular column header from one index to another index within the DataGrid.
 To enable reordering, set the [AllowReordering](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowReordering) property to true.

 ```cshtml
 @using Syncfusion.Blazor.Grids